cpcwood/alice-and-chris-2021/README.md

 - JS Package Manager: npm
 - CI: Travis

-Hosting will be entirely cloud based using AWS Docker.
+Server hosting will be cloud based using AWS Docker.

 ## How to Install